Sean McVay: 2017 season: NFL Coach of the Year

-On September 10, 2017, McVay made his regular-season head coaching debut against the Indianapolis Colts, and led the Rams to a 46–9 victory in a home game at the Los Angeles Memorial Coliseum.
-Following a Week 2 27–20 loss to McVay's former team, the Washington Redskins, the Rams pulled off a close 41–39 road victory over the San Francisco 49ers on Thursday Night Football.
-During Week 4, the Rams turned a 16–24 deficit into a 35–30 upset road victory over the Dallas Cowboys, but they lost their next game to NFC West division rival Seattle Seahawks at home by a score of 16–10.
-Regardless, in just five games, the Rams offense scored a total of 142 (later 151) points, a league leader and franchise high.
-The Rams went on to beat the Jacksonville Jaguars on the road by a score of 27–17 in Week 6 and the Arizona Cardinals by a score of 33–0 in an NFL International Series game for the team's first shutout win since 2014, as well as raising their record to 5–2 for the first time since 2004 (the last time the team made the playoffs) and a first-place lead in the NFC West.
-McVay coached the Rams to a blowout against the New York Giants in their highest-scoring game, a 51–17 road victory, raising the Rams' record to 6–2.
-The Rams would win another home game against the Houston Texans by a score of 33–7 to raise their record to 7–2, which was their best record of the season since 2001.
+Following a 2–2 preseason, on September 10, 2017, McVay made his regular-season head coaching debut against the Indianapolis Colts and led the Rams to a 46–9 victory in a home game at the Los Angeles Memorial Coliseum.
+After a 27–20 loss in Week 2 to McVay's former team, the Washington Redskins, the Rams pulled off a narrow 41–39 road victory over the San Francisco 49ers on Thursday Night Football.
+During Week 4, the Rams turned a 16–24 deficit into a 35–30 upset road victory over the Dallas Cowboys, but they lost their next game to their NFC West division rival Seattle Seahawks at home by a score of 16–10.
+Regardless, in just five games, the Rams scored a total of 152 points, a dramatic and immediate improvement (Los Angeles had only scored 82 total points through its first five games in 2016).
+They went on to beat the Jacksonville Jaguars on the road by a score of 27–17 in Week 6 and the Arizona Cardinals by a score of 33–0 in an NFL International Series game at London's Twickenham Stadium for the team's first shutout win since 2014, as well as raising their record to 5–2 for the first time since 2004 (the last time the team made the playoffs) and a first-place lead in the NFC West.
+McVay coached the Rams to a blowout victory against the New York Giants in their highest-scoring game, a 51–17 road rout that raised the Rams' record to 6–2.
+The Rams would win another home game against the Houston Texans by a score of 33–7 to raise their record to 7–2, the team's best start since 2001.